-In this study, we build on previous work by providing a more complete inventory of active subglacial lakes inferred from measuring ice surface elevation displacement using the laser altimeters onboard ICESat-2 between March 2019 and May 2023 and its predecessor ICESat between October 2003 and March 2009.
+In this study, we build on previous work by providing a more complete inventory of active subglacial lakes inferred from by measuring ice surface elevation displacement observed fromusing the laser altimeters onboard ICESat-2 between March 2019 and May 2023 and its predecessor ICESat between October 2003 and March 2009.
 We focus on the coastal Dronning Maud Land (DML) region of East Antarctica, where no active lakes have been identified previously (Fig. 1).
-We use ICESat and ICESat-2 elevation time series together with strip data from the Reference Digital Elevation Model of Antarctica (REMA; Howat et al. 2019) to determine the temporal patterns of subglacial lake activity and estimate lake volume changes.
-We further estimate subglacial stream probability using water routing analyses derived from stochastic simulation (Shackleton et al., 2023) to assess upstream hydrological systems and potential downstream impacts of the newly observed subglacial lakes.
-The combination of these datasets reveals seven previously unreported active subglacial lakes that fill and drain over periods of multiple years and identifies the most probable pathways of meltwater released from lakes towards the grounding line.
-Our study provides insights into active subglacial hydrological systems and potential subglacial outlets in the coastal region of eastern Dronning Maud Land.
-This can help to better constrain how subglacial lake activity regulates ice-sheet basal conditions and ice dynamics, as well as modifies ice-shelf cavity circulation and basal melting when meltwater is released at the grounding line.
+We use ICESat and ICESat-2 elevation time series together with strip data from the Reference Digital Elevation Model of Antarctica (REMA; Howat et al. 2019) strips to determine the temporal patterns of subglacial lake activity and estimate lake volume changes.
+We further estimate subglacial stream probability using water routing analyses derived from stochastic simulation (Shackleton et al., 2023) to assess upstream drainage basins hydrological systems and potential downstream impacts of the newly observed subglacial lakes.
+The combination of these datasets reveals seven previously_unreported active subglacial lakes that fill and drain over periods of multiple years and identifies the most probable pathways of meltwater released from lakes towards the grounding line.
+Our study provides insights into an active subglacial hydrological systems and potential subglacial outlets elose to the ice sheet margin in the coastal region in of eastern Dronning Maud Land.
+This can help to better constrain how subglacial lake activity regulates water availability and flow conditions under the ice-sheet ice-sheet basal conditions and ice dynamics, as well as modifies ice-shelf cavity circulation and basal melting when meltwater is released at the grounding line.

-5 2 Study Area, Data and Methods
+2 Study Area, Data and Methods